Noumanabegum/Timer/README.md

 ## Give a star ⭐

-I hope you liked my project, if so please give a star for this repository.
+I hope you liked this project, if so please give a star for this repository.

 Thank you :)